wpilibsuite/frc-docs/source/docs/software/basic-programming/joystick.rst

 The ``Joystick`` class is designed to make using a flight joystick to operate the robot significantly easier.
 Depending on the flight joystick, the user may need to set the specific X, Y, Z, and Throttle channels that your flight joystick uses.
 This class offers special methods for accessing the angle and magnitude of the flight joystick.

-.. important:: Forward on joysticks is the negative direction.
-Teams often negate the values when reading joystick axes to account for this.
+.. important:: Due to differences in coordinate systems, teams usually negate the values when reading joystick axes.
+See the :ref:`docs/software/basic-programming/coordinate-system:Joystick and controller coordinate system` section for more detail.

 ``XboxController`` Class
 ------------------------